bet01/workshops/prometheus_grafana/README.md

 prometheus_net_metric_instances{metric_type="gauge"} 21
 ```

-Next add a AppMetrics.cs file and paste in the following:
+Next add a AppMetrics.cs file and paste in the following (NOTE: using static like this is not recommended, this is to simplify the lab):

 ```
 using Prometheus;